isotopp/isotopp.github.io/_posts/2019-10-05-data-centers-and-energy.md

 are being fed 48V/25A, around 1000W for the street level devices with four cards.

-Moving this to fiber will dramatically save energy here, and in fact, everywhere in the world outside of Germany this is happening right now.
+Moving this to fiber will dramatically save energy, and in fact, everywhere in the world outside of Germany this is happening right now.

 Mobile data networks are indeed
 [great power sinks](https://www.lightreading.com/mobile/5g/power-consumption-5g-basestations-are-hungry-hungry-hippos/d/d-id/749979).